cdjq/DFRobot_Sensor/README.md

 ## Summary

-Introduce the basic and special function of the this Arduino Library.
+Introduce the basic and special functions of this Arduino Library.

 ## Installation